Restarting the Cluster

 cert_index:

-It’s possible for you to recover the Global Transaction ID of the last committed transaction from InnoDB, as described above.
+You can recover the Global Transaction ID of the last committed transaction from InnoDB, as described above.
 However, the recovery is rather meaningless.
 After the crash, the node state is probably corrupted and may not prove functional.

 If there are no other nodes in the cluster with a well-defined state, there is no need to preserve the node state ID.
 You must perform a thorough database recovery procedure, similar to that used on stand-alone database servers.
 Once you recover one node, use it as the first node in a new cluster.